krivard/codalab-worksheets-wiki/Dev:-Getting-Started-on-Windows.md

 1. Install Git: http://msysgit.github.io/ (be sure to check the **Run Git from Windows Command Prompt** option, as this will add Git to your local path).

+5. Install and configure Compass.

+   - Install Ruby from  [http://rubyinstaller.org/downloads/](http://rubyinstaller.org/downloads/).
+(Version 1.9.3 is recommended).
+During installation be sure to select the option to add Ruby to your PATH.

+   - Open a command window and install compass by executing:

+     `gem install compass`

+   Take the following steps to generate the css files after you've made changes to the scss files in the sass folder:

+     `cd codalab\apps\web\static`
+     `compass compile`

+   Or to start a process which will automatically re-generate the files when changes are made:

+     `cd codalab\apps\web\static`

+     `compass watch .`

 ## Next steps
 - [Configure CodaLab for development](https://github.com/codalab/codalab/wiki/Dev:-Configure-Codalab-For-Development).
 - Review the [Developer Guidelines](https://github.com/codalab/codalab/wiki/Dev:-Developer-Guidelines) of the CodaLab team.